djalbat/reaction/README.md

     git clone https://github.com/djalbat/Reaction.git

 Launch the `example.html` file in the `docs` folder.
-This references the `example.js` file which loads the browserified distribution file and invokes the example app, such as it is.
+This references the `example.js` file which instantiates and invokes the example app, such as it is.
 This indirection is because the `app.js` file contains [JSX](https://facebook.github.io/jsx/) and so needs to be built along with the library files for now.

 ## Usage